top of page

 Person signing legal real estate documents during foreclosure negotiation

-While not as common, some lenders may agree to take the home back through a deed in lieu of foreclosure.
-It’s not the right fit for everyone, but in certain situations,especially when selling isn’t an option; it can be a way to avoid foreclosure and move on with fewer long-term consequences.
+In some cases, a lender may agree to take the home back through a deed in lieu of foreclosure.
+It’s not right for every situation, but it can sometimes help homeowners avoid foreclosure.

 Deed in lieu of foreclosure icon